 - 1 teaspoon of your favourite nut butter

-This is one of the easiest high protein meals ever and requires minimum effort, but delivers maximum taste and fulfilment!
+This is one of the easiest high-protein meals ever and requires minimum effort, but delivers maximum taste and fulfilment!
 Pour your desired amount of oats into the bowl and add water.
 Allow water to be fully absorbed by the oats, then add your scoop of protein.
-Mix well until protein has been fully dissolved.
+Mix well until the protein has been fully dissolved.
 Top with your favourite nut butter and enjoy!

 Grilled salmon, asparagus & rice